Judgment Debt

 If you filed bankruptcy before entry of judgment, again assuming there was no fraud or other similar misconduct, then the debt owed to your creditor who sued you will be eliminated and your creditor can no longer attempt to sue you and obtain a judgment.

-An experienced bankruptcy attorney can advise you as to whether or not a Judgment obtained against you by your creditor will be discharged (eliminated) in bankruptcy.
+An experienced bankruptcy attorney can advise you as to whether or not a Judgment obtained against you by your creditor will be discharged (eliminated).